Hospitals cancel operations and appeal for help as summer crisis bears down

 It comes as hospitals across England continue to experience rising numbers of Covid-19 admissions.

 In Manchester, hospitals have opened up extra Covid wards and are already transferring patients between hospitals to try and maintain capacity.
-In the northeast, The Newcastle Upon Tyne Hospitals Foundation Trust has told staff it cancelled some operations last week with more expected in coming days.
+In the northeast, The Newcastle upon Tyne Hospitals Foundation Trust has told staff it cancelled some operations last week with more expected in coming days.

 Across England on Wednesday there were 3,110 Covid patients in hospital, a 45 per cent increase in the past week.
 In total there were 489 patients in intensive care.